outofmbufs/pidcontrol/README.md

 - `p` -- for reference: the (unweighted) proportional term value.
 NEVER None.
 - `i` -- for reference: the (unweighted) integral term value.
 NEVER None.
 - `d` -- for reference: the (unweighted) derivative term value.
 NEVER None.

+## Shared Modifiers
+Some modifiers can be meaningfully shared among multiple PIDPlus controllers, because they have no implicit/internal state.
+An good example is `I_Windup` which simply performs a (stateless) calculation on the integration value it is supplied via a notification event.

+Some modifiers have state but still can be meaningfully shared; a good example is the PIDHistory modifier.
+If a single PIDHistory is attached to multiple PIDPlus control objects, the history will contain an interwoven list of events (each which will have the .pid attribute to disambiguate which controller it came from).

+Some modifiers cannot be meaningfully shared because they have controller-specific internal state.
+The SetpointRamp modifier is a good example of this.
+Such modifiers should generally be coded to raise an exception if sharing is attempted.
+The `PH_attached` notification can be used for this; here is a trivial example that is a no-op but does not allow itself to be attached more than once:

+    class AttachToJustOne(PIDModifier):
+        def PH_attached(self, event):
+            try:
+                if self.__attached_to != event.pid:
+                    raise TypeError("multiple attachment attempted")
+            except AttributeError:
+                self.__attached_to = event.pid